kjdanzy/kjdanzy/README.md

 - Hi, I’m Kevin Danzy.
 - I’m expanding my abilities as a full-stack programmer.
-- I’be learned proper coding techniques via CodingDojo
+- I learned proper coding techniques via Coding Dojo
 - I’m looking to collaborate on projects and utilize the skills I've learned from the Dojo.